 If you’re a freelancer and have bad credit it can be even harder to get a mortgage.
 This is because you’ll be limited to a fewer number of lenders who’ll consider your case.
 But it all depends on your individual circumstances.

 We always advise trying to improve your credit score to give yourself the best possible chance.
-However there are specialist lenders who will accept freelancers with bad credit, but it depends on your loan-to-value, and the date and reason for the bad credit.
+However there are specialist lenders who will accept freelancers with bad credit.
+The type of mortgage you'll be able to get depends on things like how much money you want to borrow, when the credit issues happened, and why.

 Being a freelancer shouldn’t stop you from getting a joint mortgage, but knowing what to look out for can help speed up the process.

 If you’re freelancing and looking for a joint mortgage, lenders are more likely to approve your application if you’re looking to buy with someone who’s in full-time employment.
-Ups and downs in your income level will be less important if you’re buying with someone else, but you’ll still need to show your earnings are stable.
-If you can’t do this, you may be better off getting a guarantor mortgage.
+Ups and downs in your income level will be less important if you’re buying with someone else, but you’ll still need to show stable earnings.
+If you can't do this, you might be better off getting a guarantor mortgage.

 Guarantor mortgages involve asking a family member to provide a guarantee on your mortgage made against their own home.
 Your chances of being accepted for a mortgage will improve and you may be able to borrow more than you would on your own.
-You may even qualify for lower interest rates 🥳.
-Read more about guarantor mortgages in our Guide: Guarantor Mortgages Explained.
+You may even qualify for lower interest rates.
+Read more about how guarantor mortgages work.

 Whether you’re looking for a guarantor mortgage, a joint mortgage or going it alone, we can help.
-Make an enquiry to speak to one of our specialist brokers to discuss your options.
+Make an enquiry to find out your options.

 Getting a mortgage as a freelancer can be more challenging than if you were employed.
 But it’s still possible.